CSC207-UofT/course-project-ufinders/Phase0/progress_report.md

 Walkthrough Summary:

 In our walkthrough, the user first goes to the marketplace and posts an item they want to sell, using MenuController, User_Controls, ItemManager, Database, and Item in the process.
 The user then navigates to the selfcare section using MenuController and User_UI.
 The user accesses the Journal and adds a journal entry using the JournalUI, JournalController, Journal Manager and Journal.
+Finally, the user accesses their events and adds an event using EventUI, EventManager, MakeDeleteEvent, and Event.

 ------